facebookresearch/ParlAI/README.md

 If you have any questions, bug reports or feature requests, please don't hesitate to post on our [Github Issues page](https://github.com/facebookresearch/ParlAI/issues).

 ## The Team
-ParlAI is currently maintained by Alexander H. Miller, Will Feng and Jason Weston.
+ParlAI is currently maintained by Alexander H. Miller, Jack Urbanek and Jason Weston.
 A non-exhaustive list of other major contributors includes:
-Adam Fisch,  Jiasen Lu, Antoine Bordes, Devi Parikh, Dhruv Batra, Filipe de Avila Belbute Peres and Chao Pan.
+Will Feng, Adam Fisch,  Jiasen Lu, Antoine Bordes, Devi Parikh, Dhruv Batra, Filipe de Avila Belbute Peres and Chao Pan.

 ## Citation